Mental Health Advice: Overcoming Game Day Anxiety During The Super Bowl

 Post-game recovery

-After the game, reflection and recovery may help you calm down, regardless of the outcome.
 Whether your team wins or loses, intense emotions and feelings can arise.
-Below are some ways to recover after the big game.
+Below are some ways to recover and calm down after the big game.

 Focus on the season’s positives

 Seasons may be filled with high and low points in any sport.
-The end of the season may be an opportunity to focus on the season’s positives and happy moments.
-These highs could be moments spent with friends and family members watching your team perform or exciting plays from the season.
-Reflection can help reduce stress and may be a way to unwind after the season.
+The end of the season may be an opportunity to focus on the season’s positives and happy moments, and this can make a difference.
+These highs could be moments spent with friends and family members watching your team perform, or exciting plays from the season.
+Reflection and meditation can help reduce stress and may be a way to relax and unwind after the season.

 Practice gratitude

 Considering what you are thankful for may put a positive twist on the season, regardless of the outcome for your particular team.
-Think about the times you spent with friends and family during the game, and practice gratitude for the good times.
+Focus on positive thinking, remembering the times you spent with friends and family during the game, and practice gratitude for the good times.
 Expressing gratitude has been shown to improve overall mental health and well-being and may reduce stress and anxiety.

 In some cases, seeking professional help for sports-related anxiety or stress may be beneficial.
-A therapist or other mental health professional may encourage mindfulness techniques or implement therapeutic strategies and modalities like cognitive-behavioral therapy (CBT) to reduce stress.
+A therapist or other mental health professional may encourage mindfulness techniques or have the ability to implement therapeutic strategies and modalities like cognitive-behavioral therapy (CBT) to reduce stress.

-Busy professionals may struggle to find the time to make it into a brick-and-mortar to attend regular therapy sessions.
-Online therapy sessions can occur from anywhere with an internet connection and personal device, allowing a person to attend therapy anywhere they have an internet connection.
-With online therapy through a platform like BetterHelp, a person may also have added flexibility in choosing a therapist because location may not be a limiting factor.
-Online CBT can be an effective way to help individuals identify and reframe negative thought patterns around anxiety.
+Busy professionals may struggle to find the time to attend regular therapy sessions in a brick-and-mortar setting.
+Online therapy sessions can occur from anywhere with an internet connection and a personal device, allowing a person to attend therapy from anywhere they have an internet connection.
+With online therapy through a platform like BetterHelp, individuals can also have added flexibility in choosing a therapist, as location is no longer a limiting factor.
+Online CBT can be an effective treatment to help individuals identify and reframe negative thought patterns around anxiety.

 Takeaway